cockroachdb/docs/v19.2/restore.md

 {{site.data.alerts.callout_danger}}The <code>RESTORE</code> feature is only available to <a href="https://www.cockroachlabs.com/product/cockroachdb/">enterprise</a> users.
 For non-enterprise restores, see <a href="restore-data.html">Restore Data</a>.{{site.data.alerts.end}}

-The `RESTORE` [statement](sql-statements.html) restores your cluster's schemas and data from [an enterprise `BACKUP`](backup.html) stored on a services such as AWS S3, Google Cloud Storage, NFS, or HTTP storage.
+The `RESTORE` [statement](sql-statements.html) restores your cluster's schemas and data from [an enterprise `BACKUP`][backup] stored on a services such as AWS S3, Google Cloud Storage, NFS, or HTTP storage.

 Because CockroachDB is designed with high fault tolerance, restores are designed primarily for disaster recovery, i.e., restarting your cluster if it loses a majority of its nodes.
 Isolated issues (such as small-scale node outages) do not require any intervention.